Pierse Loftus: Family

 Loftus was married twice, firstly in 1910 to Dorothy Reynolds, with whom he had two sons.
 Reynolds died in 1943, and in 1945 he married again to Eileen Elkington, the widow of Brigadier-General R. J. G. Elkington and daughter of Claude Marzetti.
+Dorothy Loftus was an artist, exhibiting in Suffolk and with the Sole Bay Group.

 He died at his home in Southwold on 20 January 1956, aged 78.